BYBETA123/TankTroubleDupe/README.md

 Thanks to you for playing the game

-All rights belong to their respective owners, if your work was featured in here and you would like it removed, please contact me
+All rights belong to their respective owners, if your work was featured and you would like it removed, please contact me

 # Statistics